 Join us in the heart of the Austrian Alps!
 Innsbruck, the capital of the Tyrol, is surrounded by breathtaking mountain scenery, world-class ski resorts, and a charming historic center.
-We’ll explore multiple ski areas (including the famed Axamer Lizum – host to the Winter Olympics – and the world-famous Stubai Glacier) for an unforgettable alpine adventure.
+We’ll explore multiple ski areas (including Olympic Axamer Lizum and world-famous Stubai Glacier) for an unforgettable alpine adventure.
 Off the slopes, the city’s vibrant culture, historic old town, immense amount of sightseeing & attractions, along with the lively après-ski scene complete another club trip of a lifetime!

 Some Tour Features: